rean/iofabric/docs/ioFabric-Installation-Specification.md

 	* For all Linux versions the directory for the executable file is /usr/bin/
 	* For all Linux versions the directory for static configuration files is /etc/iofabric/
 	* For all Linux versions the default directory for log files is /var/log/iofabric/
-	* For all Linux versions the directory for dynamic files used during runtime is /var/lib/iofabric/
+	* For all Linux versions the directory for files created by and used by the program (such as message bus archives) is /var/lib/iofabric/
 	* For all Linux versions the directory for files associated with the running daemon is /var/run/iofabric/

 * Create the proper groups, users, and permissions